 Read AEF’s analysis of the carbon impacts associated with Gatwick expansion here.

-In June 2020, London Luton Airport announced that it would not be submitting an expansion proposal to the Government that month as originally planned.
-A revised bid to increase the airport’s capacity from 18 million passengers per year to 32 million is expected to be made in 2021.
-Meanwhile, Luton has concluded its public consultation on proposals to increase its current capacity from 18 million to 19 million passengers per year.
+In June 2020, London Luton Airport announced that it would not be submitting an expansion proposal to the Government at this time.
+A revised bid to increase the airport’s capacity from 18 million passengers per year to 32 million was expected to be made in 2021.
+Meanwhile, on 11th January 2021, the airport submitted a planning application to increase its capacity from 18 to 19 million passengers per year.
 Public consultation on this application closed on 17th February 2021.